Riad 11 Zitoune

 Best time to go

 Our favourite time to visit Marrakech is from March to May, but September to November also rewards with warm (but not ridiculously balmy) weather.
 December to February tends to experience sunshine and blue skies, but it can get extremely chilly at night.
-Avoid June and August unless you’re a fan of the heat (average temperatures are from 29C to 36C most days).
+Avoid June to August unless you’re a fan of the heat (average temperatures are from 29C to 36C most days).

 Our top tips